geudde/attic-chest/pages/02.season-1/07.meeting-07/08.rose-2/docs.md

 (Charlotte Smith has given an elegant Imitation of this little Ode, but has erroneously ascribed it to the Cardinal Bernis.
 E.)

-NURS’D by the Zephyr’s balmy sighs,
+Nurs’d by the Zephyr’s balmy sighs,
 And cherish’d by the tears of Morn;
 O flow’r of flow’rs! unfold — arise!
 O haste,, delicious Rose, be born!